Shellingford, St Faith's Church

 In the chancel is a monument to Sir Edward Neville (d.1632), whose father Henry was Ambassador to the Court of Henry IV of France on behalf of Queen Elizabeth.
 Nearby is a memorial to John Packer (d.
 1682), and a very large monument on the north wall to Mary Packer (d.
 1719) and Robert Packer (d.
 1751).

 In the nave is a memorial to Sir Edward Hannes (d.
 1710), who served as a physician to Queen Anne.
-In the south east of the nave is a large memorial to William, Viscount Ashbrook (d.
+In the south-east of the nave is a large memorial to William, Viscount Ashbrook (d.
 1780), while a subsequent Viscount has his monument in the north east corner of the nave.

-The brass itself is gone, but we have a clue as to who might have been commemorated hee, for in 1719 the antiquarian Elias Ashmole, founder of the Ashmolean Museum in Oxford, visited Shellingford and described a brass to a priest named John of Bleobury, who died in 1372, as well as a section of stained glass in the east window showing the same priest.
+The brass itself is gone, but we have a clue as to who might have been commemorated here, for in 1719 the antiquarian Elias Ashmole, founder of the Ashmolean Museum in Oxford, visited Shellingford and described a brass to a priest named John of Bleobury, who died in 1372, as well as a section of stained glass in the east window showing the same priest.

 There is a plain stone font dating to the 15th century, topped by a Jacobean cover.
 The finely carved pulpit is early 17th century.
 Above the south porch entry is a label over an empty statue niche.
 The label is inscribed Carol Rex 1625, which might lead you to conclude that the porch was built then.
-However, the date refers to a 17th century rebuilding of the tower.
+However, the date refers to a 17th-century rebuilding of the tower.

-England, SN7 7PZ
+Address: Church Street, Shellingford, Oxfordshire, England, SN7 7PZ

 Attraction Type: Historic Church